Dayan-Zhanchi/aoc/days/README.md

 WorkflowEntry object `rule: val: 1351, category: s, op: <built-in function lt>, destination: px`.
 Admittedly, bit more OO than previous days (still not much OO honestly), which made the code longer due to boilerplate, but wanted to avoid long tuples.
-As for the parts, there were just dictionaries as presented by the input.
+As for the parts, they were just dictionaries as presented by the input.

 Before discussing part 1 and 2 I drew a visualization of the sample input, that helped me immensely with designing and debugging the algorithm.